CAA381/hands-on/README.md

 > **Note - DELETE THIS IN THE FINAL VERSION** Some of the services below are not yet listed on the diagram.
 I want first to clear some technical questions before putting them there.

 * On the SAP Cloud Platform side we have:
-    * Availability service - this service monitors closely our application and it can understand if some of its components are unavailable.
+    * Cloud Controller - The Cloud Controller maintains a database with tables for orgs, spaces, services, user roles, and more.
+Via it we can understand what is the current state of our application (is it running, is it stopped, is it crashed, etc.)
     * Alert Notification - this service is used to defined events(alerts) that can occur with our application (or its dependencies).
 Once these events occur the Alert Notification will notify us via whatever channel.
 For the exercise case we are going to use it to define that we want to receive an alert when some of our application's components is unavailable.
     * Automation Pilot - this service is used to automate the reactions to a given alert.
 For example if you need to restart your applicaiton uppon an availability alert you can define this via Automation Pilot and not bother with manual work.
 * Slack - open channel for receiving an alert.
 You will also have the opportunity to use your email.